isomerpages/moe-regentsec/_useful-links/Books & Uniforms/Sales of Books and Uniforms (All Levels).md

 </p>
 <h4>Instructions from School Uniform &amp; Bookshop Vendor</h4>
 <p>1.
 To ensure that the correct editions of the books are purchased, parents
-are to purchase the above from Asencio.
-Parents who purchase online via
-<a href="https://asenciobookshop.sg/" rel="noopener nofollow" target="_blank">Asencio's online portal.</a>Online orders with delivery is encouraged.</p>
+are to purchase the uniforms and textbooks via <a href="https://asenciobookshop.sg/" rel="noopener nofollow" target="_blank">Asencio's online portal.</a> Online orders with delivery is encouraged.</p>
 <p>2.
 Online ordering via online portal, refer to the following guides:</p>
 <ul data-tight="true" class="tight">
 <li>